mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   With just one individual the model is rather boring.
 There is no complex interactions outside of Opportunity Cost and Subjectivity.
 The world is this one Human's Oyster!
 If the Human could live forever they would end up with infinite Internal Utility.

-## Value With One Person
-  Value is a rather hard concept to understand, explain, or even just design.
-To be perfectly frank I'd rather not touch on Value, just because it is so complex, but I do not have that luxery and for this model to mean anything we need to understand Value.
-So the question must be asked "What is Value?".
-A rather TOUGH question.

-  In regards to the real world people view value as a means to an end.
-They buy stocks, real estate, gold, silver, watches, collectable, even old games because they are "valueable".
-But what does that even mean?
-Most people who buy gold don't touch it.; they don't look at it; they don't eat it; they certainly don't make and drink gold smoothies; and they don't plant it to a make gold tree that rains gold in the summer.
-So what "value" does gold have? gold is means to an end for people who collect, hoard, or invest in it.
-Feel free to use whatever term you deem appropriate.
-When people hold gold they are only holding it so that they can sell it later at a higher price than what they bought it at.
-They know gold has no use.
-They are simply hoping or know or whatever that in the future they will get more for their gold than what they put in.
-Again, a means to an end.

-  But in the model so far there is no one else.
-The one Human "owns" everything and can do whatever they want.
-There is no need to invest in or hoard gold.
-No reason for silver or any other metal.
-Assets like real estate and equity certainly don't exist.
-Which raises the question then "What is Value?".
-Ugh, a rather TOUGH question.

-  Based on the above reasoning it's rather hard to define Value here, but it's not impossible.
-You can always declare a way to Value something or some action.
-In this way you will be creating a value function.
-In the real world, and we will talk about this a lot later, markets are primarily used as _thee_ value function.

-  We can say that possible S&D Connections have a Value to them.
-What would that Value be?
-Well the Value of a possible S&D Connection would be its ability to facilitate another S&D Connection in the future.
-This would be the Value Function we are currently using.
-For instance if there was an S&D Connection about the one Human planting an apple tree we could say that this Connection is rather valuable.
-Why?
-Because this allows the one Human in the future to eat apples.
-I.E. the S&D Connection (of planting the tree) leads to more S&D Connections being possible in the future (eating apples).

-  Decent definition but there are some obvious flaws.
-Every S&D Connection allows for more S&D Connections in the future.
-For instance if you made a hole in the sand while at the beach there is an obvious new possible S&D Connection of just filling in the hole.
-If you kicked a rock there is a new possible S&D Connection of kicking it back to it's original spot.
-The majority of S&D Connections will lead to new possible S&D Connections that are rather dumb.
-For these "dumb" S&D Connections we can Value them by how much OUS or SUS they offer the one Human.
-I'm going to use both OUS and SUS just because we can.
-The model is not physical and meant to be used as a way of understanding the real world.
-Because of this we can take into as much information as we want into the Value Function.

-  Another obvious flaw is how far into the future are the new S&D Connections possible?
-Does it take 20 years for the new S&D Connection to come into fruition?
-When kicking the rock the new S&D Connection was instant.

-  Both of these flaws would have to be taken into account.
-Fow now, the Value of each S&D Connection would be the ability to facilitate more S&D Connections in the future with time, OUS, and SUS taken into account.

-  In sum, Value is whatever you define it as.
-Your Value definition is your value function.
-Here, because there is only one Human, it is rather easy to create a sorta abstract Value function.
-To mathematically define this function would be whole other problem.
-Let's just keep it abstract.

 ## Let's Add A Second Human
   As we saw with one Human there were two aspects to look at.
 We saw Opportunity Cost and Subjectivity.
 We also saw a brief glimpse into Value.
 These concepts were not hard to grasp or even work with.
 They were easy to work with only because there was only one Human.
 When we add a second, third, fourth, Nth Human it becomes a bit more complicated.
 How does Subectivity and Opportunity Cost work when two Humans are Demanding the same Supply?
 How does ownership work?
 Does the first Human own everything?
 Is the second Human then a slave?
 How do possible S&DC get prioritized?